HenryLoM/KenshiAI_ChatBot/README.md

 ## Features ✨

 - **Modularity** – Easy to plug into various systems thanks to its modular architecture.
-- **Customizability** – Fully customizable to match your project's requirements.
+- **Customizability** – Fully customizable to match your project's requirements (LLM model, AI instructions, AI recollection).
 - **Compatibility** – Designed with cross-system compatibility in mind.

 ## Folder Structure 📁